open-amt-cloud-toolkit/mps/docs/Docker/dockerLocal.md

 1\.
 Navigate to the the `mps/scripts/docker-compose` directory.

 2\.
-Run the `docker-compose up` command, which starts the containers.
-This will take approximately 2-3 minutes to start the containers.
+Run the `docker-compose up` command, which starts the containers. approximately 2-3 minutes to start the containers.

 ```
 docker-compose up
 ```

 3\. **Important**: While the `docker-compose up` command is running, you may see a pop-up ask for permission for Docker Desktop Filesharing.
 You must select **Share It** for the `docker-compose up` command to execute successfully.
-If the pop-up expires and `docker-compose up` fails.
+If the pop-up expires,`docker-compose up` will fail.
 You must run `docker-compose down` and then rerun `docker-compose up` to successfully start the containers.

 ![Image of filesharing](../assets/images/DockerFileSharing.png)